wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 section of your project file to suppress the build error telling you that the feature is experimental.

-## Using the Chat History to Your Advantage
+## Using the chat history to your advantage

 In [#s](#prompt-templates) we discussed how to use single prompts with Semantic Kernel.
 While this is useful for non-chat based scenarios I think it's important to also discuss